awsdocs/amazon-fsx-windows-user-guide/doc_source/unable-to-access.md

 There are a number of potential causes for being unable to access your file system, each with their own resolution, as follows\.

 **Potential Cause**
+The FSx elastic network interface for your file system was modified or deleted\.

+**Resolution**
+You must not modify or delete the FSx elastic network interface\.
+Modifying or deleting the network interface can cause a permanent loss of connection between your VPC and your file system\.
+Create a new file system, and do not modify or delete the FSx elastic network interface\.
+To learn more, see [ File System Access Control with Amazon VPC ](limit-access-security-groups.md)\.

+**Potential Cause**
 The security group you've specified for your Amazon FSx file system lacks the required inbound rules\.

 **Resolution**